 - Improved cost/revenue pacing – equipment financing can be customized with variable payment options that help control cash flow while providers bring solutions online and ramp them up to full revenue-generating capacity.

-- Start-to-finish, end-to-end financing – the right finance option can cover 100% of one-time and lifespan investments in a working solution, including hardware, software, services, and more, freeing up cash throughout the solution’s deployment.
+- Start-to-finish, end-to-end financing – the right finance option can cover 100% of one-time and lifespan investments in a working solution, including hardware, software, services, and more, conserving cash throughout the solution’s deployment.

 - Software-friendly terms – some finance solutions can handle multiyear software agreements that allow you to spread the cost over time while still enjoying the convenience, peace of mind, and potential discounts available with longer term agreements.